 Contribute to the understanding of the land use dynamics in Brazil and other tropical countries based on:

-- Development and implementation of a fast, reliable and low-cost methodology to generate annual land cover and land use maps from 1985 to present (and subsequent annual update).
+- Development and implementation of a fast, reliable and low-cost methodology to generate annual land cover and land use maps from 1985 to present with annual update.

 - Creation of a platform to facilitate the dissemination of the methodology to other interested countries and regions using the same base of algorithms.

-- Establish a collaborative network of specialists in Brazilian biomes to map soil cover and its change dynamics.
+- Establish a collaborative network of specialists in Brazilian biomes to map land cover and its change dynamics.

 - Networking with institutions responsible for different biomes and cross-cutting themes in order to optimize solutions.